MicrosoftDocs/power-automate-docs/flow-docs/ui-flows/known-issues-desktop.md

   - enduser
 ---

-# List of known issues is the Preview release of Desktop UI flows
+# Known issues in the Preview release of desktop UI flows

 [This topic is pre-release documentation and is subject to change.]